 A plant pathologist works in laboratories and in the field where they study conditions that can influence plant health.
 Soil and plant scientists, which can include plant pathologists, make nearly $60,050 annually.
-An average 7% job growth is expected through 2024.
+A faster than average 8% job growth is expected through 2028.

 Plant pathologists study plants through basic and applied research.
 Their studies include environmental factors, plant diseases, and nutrition.
 They work in a variety of fields from consulting to academia, with the general aim of improving plant health.
 Their work may be conducted in labs or outside, in the plants' natural habitats.